What is metabolic syndrome?

-This pattern, sometimes called syndrome X, insulin resistance syndrome or dysmetabolic syndrome, is a collection of conditions that when taken together dramatically increases the risk of heart disease, stroke and diabetes.
+This pattern, sometimes called syndrome X, metabolic disease, insulin resistance syndrome or dysmetabolic syndrome, is a collection of conditions that when taken together dramatically increases the risk of heart disease, stroke and diabetes.
 A diagnosis of metabolic syndrome is made if a person has any three of the following risk factors:

-Waist circumference: at least 35 inches for women and at least 40 inches for men.
+- Waist circumference: at least 35 inches for women and at least 40 inches for men.

-Fasting blood glucose at least 100 mg/dL
+- Fasting blood glucose at least 100 mg/dL

-Serum triglycerides at least 150 mg/dL
+- Serum triglycerides at least 150 mg/dL

-Blood pressure at least 135/85mmHg
+- Blood pressure at least 135/85mmHg

-HDL ("good") cholesterol lower than 40 mg/dL for men or 50 mg/dL for women
+- HDL ("good") cholesterol lower than 40 mg/dL for men or 50 mg/dL for women

 Metabolic Syndrome appears to affect between 25 and 30 percent of the U.S. population according to various national health surveys.
 In fact, the number of people with metabolic syndrome seems to increase as we get older, affecting four in 10 Americans as they reach their 60s and 70s.

-What are the symptoms?
-Usually, there are no immediate physical symptoms.
+Usually, there are no immediate physical symptoms of metabolic syndrome.
 People with metabolic syndrome do have a tendency to be overweight, especially around the abdomen - having an "apple shape."
 Moreover, since this condition is associated with insulin resistance, individuals with metabolic syndrome may display some of the clinical features associated with an increase in the production of insulin.
 For instance, women may experience cysts on their ovaries (metabolic syndrome is associated with polycystic ovarian syndrome) and irregular periods.
 Individuals can have an increased incidence of skin tags, benign raised growths of skin that usually appear increases on the neck and back.
 In addition, they can exhibit acanthosis nigricans - a pigmentation of the skin, which appears discolored or dirty over the back of the neck and underarms.

 Consistently high levels of insulin are associated with many harmful changes in the body prior to its manifesting as disease including chronic inflammation and damage to arterial walls, decreased excretion of salt by the kidneys, and thickening of the blood.
-People with metabolic syndrome also exhibit elevations in blood pressure and changes in their blood lipids, primarily with triglycerides (elevated) and good cholesterol or high density lipoprotein (HDL) (reduced).
+People with metabolic disease also exhibit elevations in blood pressure and changes in their blood lipids, primarily with triglycerides (elevated) and good cholesterol or high density lipoprotein (HDL) (reduced).
 Problems associated with metabolic syndrome develop over time and usually worsen if left untreated.

-What are the causes?
 The exact cause of metabolic syndrome is unknown.
 It is frequently influenced by diet and lifestyle, but also seems to be genetically driven.
 As stated, many features of metabolic syndrome are associated with "insulin resistance," which causes cells to lose their sensitivity to insulin, the hormone needed to allow blood sugar to enter cells for use as fuel.
 As glucose levels in the blood increase, the pancreas tries to overcompensate and produce even more insulin, which ultimately leads to the characteristic symptoms of metabolic syndrome.
 When insulin levels spike, a stress response occurs that leads to elevations in cortisol, the body's long-acting stress hormone.
 This in turn creates an inflammatory reaction that if left unchecked begins to damage healthy tissue.

 Interestingly enough, some data suggests that consumption of sodas (diet or regular) and other products containing high-fructose corn syrup (HFCS) like salad dressings and ketchup, jams, jellies, ice cream and many more foods may be linked to obesity, insulin resistance, and metabolic syndrome in both adults and children.
 Interrupted sleep patterns (such as sleep apnea) may also be a factor in increasing the incidence of insulin resistance and metabolic syndrome in the adult population.